Henry FitzJames

-Henry FitzJames (6 August 1673 – 16 December 1702), titular 1st Duke of Albemarle in the Jacobite peerage, was the illegitimate son of King James II of England and VII of Scotland by Arabella Churchill, sister of the first Duke of Marlborough.
+Henry FitzJames (6 August 1673 – 16 December 1702), titular 1st Duke of Albemarle in the Jacobite peerage, was an illegitimate son of King James II of England and VII of Scotland by Arabella Churchill, sister of the first Duke of Marlborough.

 Life

-FitzJames was born in St. James's Square, Westminster, then in the county of Middlesex, England.
-He was the brother of James FitzJames, 1st Duke of Berwick, the French Marshal.
+FitzJames was born in St. James's Square, Westminster, then in the county of Middlesex, England, during the reign of his uncle, Charles II.
+He was the younger brother of James FitzJames, 1st Duke of Berwick, the French Marshal.
 He was also the brother of Henrietta FitzJames and Arabella FitzJames, who was named after her mother and became a nun.
+FitzJames was raised in France and educated at the College of Juilly and the Collège Henri-IV.
+In 1687, at the age of thirteen, he was sent to England to gain military experience aboard HMS Sedgemoor, named after his father's recent victory.

+Following the Glorious Revolution in 1688, FitzJames followed his father into exile in France.
+At the age of sixteen, his father made FitzJames the colonel of a regiment of infantry, which he led at the Battle of the Boyne in 1690 during the Williamite War in Ireland.
+In 1695, he was outlawed by the English government.
+The following year he was put in command of a fleet at Toulon, which had been given over by the French to the exiled King James to invade England; the planned invasion never took place.
+In 1702, Louis XIV made FitzJames an admiral and a lieutenant-general in the French Royal Army, although he died at the age of 29 later that year.